bgonzalezbustamante/academic-kickstart/kickstart/content/authors/bgonzalezbustamante/_index.markdown

 Before starting the DPhil, I earned a BA (2:1) in Government and an MA (1st) in Political Science, both from the Universidad de Chile.
 Moreover, I worked as a lecturer at the Universidad de Santiago and the Universidad de Chile, as well as a consultant for the United Nations Development Programme.

 My doctoral research is supervised by [Professor Petra Schleiter](https://www.politics.ox.ac.uk/academic-faculty/petra-schleiter.html) at St Hilda’s College and focuses on the stability of cabinets in Latin American presidential democracies.
 My research is supported by the Chilean National Agency for Research and Development.
-Additionally, I am interested in the political elite’s socialisation, civil services, political participation, digital media, as well as electronic and open government.